Language game (philosophy): Philosophical Investigations

 Wittgenstein does not limit the application of his concept of language games to word-meaning.
 He also applies it to sentence-meaning.
-For example, the sentence "Moses did not exist" (§79) can mean various things.
-Wittgenstein argues that independently of use the sentence does not yet 'say' anything.
-It is 'meaningless' in the sense of not being significant for a particular purpose.
-It only acquires significance if we fix it within some context of use.
-Thus, it fails to say anything because the sentence as such does not yet determine some particular use.
-The sentence is only meaningful when it is used to say something.
-For instance, it can be used so as to say that no person or historical figure fits the set of descriptions attributed to the person that goes by the name of "Moses".
+For example, the sentence "Moses did not exist" can mean various things.
+Wittgenstein argues that, independently of use in a particular context, the sentence does not 'say' anything.
+It is 'meaningless' because it is not used for a particular purpose.
+The sentence is meaningful only when it is used to say something.
+For instance, it can be used to say that no person fits the set of descriptions attributed to the person that goes by the name of "Moses".
 But it can also mean that the leader of the Israelites was not called Moses.
-Or that there cannot have been anyone who accomplished all that the Bible relates of Moses, etc. What the sentence means thus depends on its context of use.
+Or that no one accomplished all that the Bible relates of Moses, etc. What the sentence means thus depends on the context in which it is used.

-The term ‘language-game’ is used to refer to:
+The term 'language-game' is used to refer to: